IAN-QHAMAU/gridlock/README.md

 ## Licence

-MIT — do what you like with it, including commercially.
-See [LICENSE](LICENSE).
+MIT-do what you like with it, including commercially.See [LICENSE](LICENSE).